 So, if you have come across the stages of midlife crisis affairs, here is a little insight into the different ways a midlife crisis affects a marriage, how to deal with a midlife crisis and overcome the middle-age relationship problems.

 A spouse can begin to question themselves and wonder if the life they lead is all that there is in life, and they may start to want something more.

 A person may question themselves about why they are doing the things they are doing and consider their needs a lot more than they have been.
 Some people do not recognize who they are any more or what or who they have become.

 In other situations, a spouse may wonder and question themselves about why they waited so long to get out and live their life.

 Comparisons are another occurrence.
-A lot of people want to know, do marriages survive the midlife crisis, and the answer is yes.
+A lot of people want to know, can marriages survive the midlife crisis, and the answer is yes.
 A midlife crisis destroying your marriage is a common fear of many married couples, but there is a way around a lot of these problems.

-As far as comparisons are concerned, you or your spouse may begin to compare yourself to successful people you know, such as friends, relatives, and co-workers or people you see in a movie or strangers you seem to notice when you are out running errands.
+As far as comparisons are concerned, you or your spouse may begin to compare yourself to successful people you know, such as friends, relatives, and co-workers or people you see in a movie, or strangers you seem to notice when you are out running errands.

 When this happens, a spouse may begin to feel less than, self-conscious, or experience a strong sense of regret.
 This can make a person focus solely on themselves or cause them to go “soul searching,” leaving everything and everyone behind.